 By 1989 the Turtles craze was in full swing.
-The cartoon was the most popular kids shown on TV the merch was selling in truckloads with everything from turtles bubble bath to Asda's vile pizza topping selection which would make a billy goat puke!
+The cartoon was the most popular kids shown on TV, and the merch was selling in truckloads, with everything from turtles bubble bath to Asda's vile pizza topping selection which would make a billy goat puke!

-If you were alive in any way shape or form from about 1989 until 1995 then you could not have missed the worldwide phenomenon hat was the Turtles craze.
-Teenage Mutant Ninja Turtles were the most popular franchise of that time and the marketing for it was insane.
-Just about every product could be purchased with a Turtles theme from lunchboxes to underwear and it tapped in to the minds of just about everyone in the 5-15 age range with it's superb blending of Ninja action and goofy 90's surf humour.
+If you were alive in any way shape or form from about 1989 until 1995, then you could not have missed the worldwide phenomenon that was the Turtles craze.
+Teenage Mutant Ninja Turtles were the most popular franchise of that time, and the marketing for it was insane.
+Just about every product could be purchased with a Turtles theme, from lunchboxes to underwear, and it tapped in to the minds of just about everyone in the 5-15 age range with it's superb blending of Ninja action and goofy 90's surf humour.

 Best know for their 80's cartoon show and series of 90's live action films, they started out in a much darker origin than their kid friendly animation lets on.

 The Turtles were created by Kevin Eastman & Peter Laird in 1984 and first appeared in a comic book published by Mirage studios.
-The actual creation of the turtles was (now famously) due to the two friends going out for dinner and a few beers which led to Eastman drawing some half-cut ideas onto a napkin....a rare case of where drunken "That's a great idea!" mentality actually paid off.
+The actual creation of the turtles was (now famously) due to the two friends going out for dinner and a few beers, which led to Eastman drawing some half-cut ideas onto a napkin - a rare case of where the drunken "That's a great idea!" mentality actually paid off.

 As debates go, there have been none quite so totally kicked to death than this one.
 Two absolute titans of their genre who have stood toe to toe with each other over the course of a quarter of a century.
 Who actually won is a question that isn't so easily answered, but we'll certainly try!

-The age of the man toy is upon us and to be honest has been for a while.
-Swarms of grown ups pushing middle age live in lairs that are littered with display cabinets full of what 'normal' people would call 'Toys'.
-Indeed in the age of the geek, adult friendly names such as collectables, action figures, statues and models flood the internet as grown ass men litter their homes with these objects like a badge of honour........and quite f**king right!!!
+The age of the man toy is upon us, and to be honest, has been for a while.
+Swarms of grown ups pushing middle age live in lairs that are saturated with display cabinets full of what 'normal' people would call 'Toys'.
+Indeed, in the age of the geek, adult friendly names such as collectables, action figures, statues, and models flood the internet, as grown ass men litter their homes with these objects like a badge of honour.
+Quite right too!